ascott1/ethical-web-dev/web-apps-privacy-security/01-title-intro.md

 > Americans express a consistent lack of confidence about the security of everyday communication channels and the organizations that control them – particularly when it comes to the use of online tools.
 And they exhibited a deep lack of faith in organizations of all kinds, public or private, in protecting the personal information they collect.
 Only tiny minorities say they are “very confident” that the records maintained by these organizations will remain private and secure.

 In 2016 the writer Walter Kirn wrote about the state of modern surveillance for the Atlantic magazine in an article titled [If You’re Not Paranoid, You’re Crazy](http://www.theatlantic.com/magazine/archive/2015/11/if-youre-not-paranoid-youre-crazy/407833/).
-The online version of the article, hosted on the Atlantic's website, contains at least 17 detected user trackers[^1].
+The online version of the article, hosted on the Atlantic's website, contains at least 17 detected user trackers[^1] (upper right in the image below).
 Even when we are discussing tracking, we are creating data that is being tracked.

 ![img/atlantic.png](img/atlantic.png)